harrymoon178/Game198/README.md

    - Gameover (reset score) OR pay money to resurrect
   2. If the player guessed correct for 7 consecutive times:
    - Proceed to next level AND ++money
+- if the size of the current card and the next card is the same, the player loses
 - the player can earn money to purchase items/resurrect

 ## List of features: (with code requirements 1-5)